 Cold War tensions fuelled a constant demand for up-to-date intelligence about the ‘enemy’.
-One innovation pioneered by the United States was the U-2 spyplane, developed by American aircraft manufacturer Lockheed.
-First constructed in the mid-1950s, the U-2 was state of the art: a jet aircraft capable of flying at 21,000 metres, twice the altitude of modern passenger jets.
-This high ceiling allowed it to fly over enemy territory, largely undetected by ‘spotters’ and radar.
+One innovation, developed and built by the United States company Lockheed, was the U-2 spy plane.
+First constructed in the mid-1950s, the U-2 was a jet aircraft capable of flying at 21,000 metres, twice the altitude of modern passenger jets.
+This high ceiling allowed it to overfly enemy territory, largely undetected by ‘spotters’ and radar.
 The U-2 was designed primarily for reconnaissance.
 Its underbelly contained an array of cameras so powerful they could capture a newspaper headline from miles in the sky.
-But flying the U-2 was notoriously difficult.
-It had to be flown at close to its maximum speed to prevent stalling; it was also sensitive to crosswinds and troublesome to land.
-Pilots had to wear high-altitude gear not dissimilar to spacesuits.
-To minimise the dangers of discovery, U-2s flying missions over Soviet Russia were armed with a self-destruct mechanism and their pilots supplied with suicide devices.
+Flying the U-2 was notoriously difficult, however.
+The aircraft had to be flown at close to maximum speed to prevent stalling; it was very sensitive to crosswinds and troublesome to land.
+Pilots had to wear high-altitude gear that bore some similarity to spacesuits.
+American U-2s began secret flights over Soviet territory in mid-1956.
+To minimise the dangers of discovery, these U-2s were armed with a self-destruct mechanism and their pilots supplied with suicide devices.

 In 1960 the US conducted U-2 runs over Soviet bases, test sites and missile silos in central Asia.
-These operations were conducted by the CIA, since the presence of a military plane over Soviet territory might be construed as an act of war.
+These operations were conducted by the CIA, largely because the presence of an American military plane over Soviet territory could be construed as an act of war.
 In April, a U-2 launched from Pakistan played cat-and-mouse with Soviet MiG jets before landing in Iran.
-Another U-2, piloted by Francis Gary Powers, was launched on May 1st, with orders to photograph Soviet installations, including ICBM silos and a plutonium factory.
+Another U-2, piloted by Francis Gary Powers, was launched on May 1st with orders to photograph Soviet installations, including ICBM silos and a plutonium factory.
 Soviet air defences became aware of this mission and scrambled jets – but the U-2’s altitude prevented it from being located.
-But while flying over the Ural Mountains, Powers’ U-2 was struck by a surface-to-air missile and forced to crash-land.
-Powers ejected from his crippled plane, parachuting into Russia, where he was immediately arrested, detained and questioned by the KGB.
+While flying over the Ural Mountains, Powers’ U-2 was struck by a surface-to-air missile and forced to crash-land.
+Powers ejected from his crippled plane and parachuted into Russia, where he was immediately arrested, detained and questioned by the KGB.

-When Powers failed to arrive at his designated landing site, American commanders assumed he was dead and his plane had either crashed or been shot down.
+When Powers failed to arrive at his designated landing site, American commanders assumed he was dead and his plane had crashed or been shot down.
 Washington informed the press an American plane was missing in eastern Europe – but described it as a “weather plane”.
 To support this charade, another U-2 was painted with NASA livery and shown to the media, to suggest they regularly undertook meteorological research.
-Believing Powers to be dead, the US also claimed the loss may have been due to faulty oxygen supplies on U-2s, which caused pilots to ‘black out’ and fly dramatically off-course.
+Believing Powers to be dead, the US also claimed the loss may have been due to faulty oxygen supplies on U-2s, which caused pilots to ‘blackout’ and fly dramatically off-course.
 Days after this fictitious cover story was paraded to the world, Soviet leader Nikita Khrushchev sprang his trap.
-Khrushchev announced that the USSR had possession of an American spyplane; that it had been shot down over Soviet territory; and that its pilot was alive and in custody.
-The Russians even salvaged film from cameras onboard the U-2; once developed it revealed covert photographs of Soviet military and nuclear installations.
+Khrushchev announced that the USSR had possession of an American spy plane; that it had been shot down over Soviet territory; and that its pilot was alive and in custody.
+The Russians even salvaged film from cameras onboard the U-2.
+Once developed this film revealed covert photographs of Soviet military and nuclear installations.

 US Army general

-1. The U2 was a US-developed spyplane, designed to fly at high altitudes and gather images, avoiding Soviet radar.
+1. The U-2 was a high-technology spy plane, developed by American company Lockheed.
+It was designed to fly at high altitudes and gather images while avoiding detection and Soviet fighters.

-5. Powers was tried and sentenced to ten years’ detention but was eventually returned to the US as part of a prisoner exchange.
+5. Gary Powers was interrogated by the Soviets, put on trial and sentenced to ten years’ detention.
+He was eventually returned to the US in exchange for a captured Soviet spy.